learn-academy-2022-echo/week-6-assessment-rgilliam83/interview-questions.md

 1. As a developer, I am creating a Rails application with a model called Cohort that has_many students, but OOPS!
 I forgot to add the foreign key.
 How can I fix this mistake?
 What is the name of the foreign key?
 Would the foreign key be on the Cohort model or the Student model?

-Your answer: you would add the foreign key through migration
+Your answer: you would add the foreign key through a new migration generated in rails.
+To keep tract of changes, the most recent migration will be named foreign_key_students.
+In the above example, it was explained that a foreign key was not initially added and needed to be added after the rails application was created.
+So, a new, updated, version of the rails application had to be created.
+In the foreign_key_students migration, using new_column to add a new column for the foreign key.
+This foreign key, cohort_id, will refer to the cohort table.

-Researched answer:
+Researched answer: Migrations are a way to alter the database schema in real time, creating a updated version of the database.

 2. Which RESTful routes must always be passed params?
 Why?